4/5

 What is the Stroop effect?

-American psychologist John Ridley Stroop published a study of the effect named after him in 1935.
-Stroop conducted an experiment.
-He gave subjects a list in which the color of the word and its meaning did not match (for example, the word "yellow" is written in red ink).
+American psychologist John Ridley Stroop published the study that made this effect famous in 1935.
+In his experiment, people saw a list where the ink color and the word did not match—for example, the word “yellow” printed in red.

 Can you pass the Stroop test?

-This test seems very simple, but in fact, only 5% of people can pass it without mistakes!
+This test looks very simple, but in fact only about 5% of people get through it without a single mistake.

 Timer: 60